Gonadorelin (as acetate) 100 μg/mL

 EXPORT SLAUGHTER INTERVAL (ESI): This product does not have an ESI established.
 For advice on the ESI, contact the manufacturer on 02 9728 3505 before using this product.

-Do not freeze.
-Protect from light.
 Dispose of empty container by wrapping with paper and putting in garbage.
+Discarded needles/sharps should immediately be placed in a designated and appropriately labelled “sharps” container.

 ACVM No. A11104 (New Zealand)